bloomberg/chromium.bb/tools/gn/docs/reference.md

     link_output  [string with substitutions]
     depend_output  [string with substitutions]
+    runtime_link_output  [string with substitutions]
         Valid for: "solink" only (optional)

-        These two files specify which of the outputs from the solink tool should be used for linking and dependency tracking.
+        These three files specify which of the outputs from the solink tool should be used for linking and dependency tracking.
 These should match entries in the "outputs".
-If unspecified, the first item in the "outputs" array will be used for both.
+If unspecified, the first item in the "outputs" array will be used for all.
 See "Separate linking and dependencies for shared libraries" below for more.
+If link_output is set but runtime_link_output is not set, runtime_link_output defaults to link_output.

-        On Windows, where the tools produce a .dll shared library and a .lib import library, you will want both of these to be the import library.
-On Linux, if you're not doing the separate linking/dependency optimization, both of these should be the .so output.
+        On Windows, where the tools produce a .dll shared library and a .lib import library, you will want the first two to be the import library and the third one to be the .dll file.
+        On Linux, if you're not doing the separate linking/dependency optimization, all of these should be the .so output.

     output_prefix  [string]
         Valid for: Linker tools (optional)